 Correction Plan: With the implementation of the new ERP in fiscal year 2020, P-Card charges will be approved by the Department and routed through Accounts Payable ("AP") for processing.
 Part of this process will include uploading the P-card charge directly to the corresponding AP vendor file, which will help identify duplicate invoices.
 This will aide Management by identifying duplicate payments.
-Current Status: No update.
+Current Status: With the delay in the implementation of the ERP, Finance is exploring the purchase of a forensic software to analyze AP invoices prior to payment, which will help to identify duplicate payments.
 Finding #13: P-Card Inventory Control 430 Issue No:

-Date of Finding: 03/01/2019

-06/30/2020 Final Date of Completion
+09/30/2020 Final Date of Completion

-Name Department Igarcia Laura Garcia Controller Finance Responsible Person 1
+Name Igarcia Laura Garcia Controller Finance Responsible Person 1

 aharrison Ashley Feely Management Analyst Finance Responsible Person 2

 Correction Plan Status: Partially Implemented Finding Type: Material Weakness

 Update Fixed Assets Policy Next Milestone

-Milestone Date of Completion 06/30/2020
+Milestone Date of Completion 09/30/2020

 Department: Finance

 Commission Audit Audit Initiator

 Title: Finding #13: P-Card Inventory Control

 Issue / Observation The City's Fixed Assets PSM distributes the responsibility of control over inventories purchased via

 P-card to the departments making the purchases but does not require an independent verification of these departments' controls.
 Further, even though, per PSM, the Finance Director did not verify or review adherence to the policy.
 Additionally, Finance did not provide a central definition for "sensitive items" and did not approve each department's respective definition; therefore, Finance did not properly control departments' identification of sensitive items.
 Cause: Though Finance perceived a need for enhanced governance of the P-card Program, this objective was not achieved due to either a lack of resources or a reduction of priority.
 Impact: A lack of periodic, independent monitoring of departments' inventory control could lead to misappropriation of City assets and

 Title

 consumable goods.